felwal/felwal.github.io/content/projects/dh2400-toteometer.md

 | ![Totem parts without wiring](/images/toteometer-clay.jpg) | ![Totem parts with wiring](/images/toteometer-wires.jpg) |
 | - | - |

 Oh, and those optimal resistances I calculated?
 After I had assembled these, I realised that they should have the higher resistance – _and_ that these, actually, were of the lowest possible resistance.
-And so the math was for nothing, and I ended up just hard-coding the values caused by each totem pole hight.
+And so the math was for nothing, and I ended up just hard-coding the values resulting from each totem pole hight.
 Because these took some time to assemble.

 And here's the base, made of a cardboard box, with wiring and aluminum: